SCastroLuna/Multi-Threaded-Port-Scanner/README.md

 # Multi-Threaded-Port-Scanner
-A port scanner that asynchroniously checks open ports
+A port scanner that asynchroniously checks ports